-Whilst normally the stuff of science fiction, it might just be a reality for humanity, someday.
-But are there any civilizations out there that have achieved these incredible feats?
+Leaving the Solar System and even the entire Milky Way might seem like the stuff of the stuff of science fiction, but it might be a reality for humanity, someday.
+How advanced would we be then?
+And what if there are already civilizations out there that have achieved these incredible feats?

 What is the Kardashev Scale?

-Within the first version, Kardeshev originally defined three types, or categories, of civilizations on his scale.
-He gave a few examples ranging in scale from a planetary scale, to a larger stellar one and finally a galaxy-spanning empire.
+Within the first version, Kardeshev originally defined three types, or categories, of civilizations.
+He established types ranging in scale from a planetary society, to a larger stellar society, and finally a galaxy-spanning empire.

-Nikolai surmised that the overall status of a subject civilization is, generally, the product of two things: energy and technology.
-The better their technology, the more energy they can harness.
+Nikolai formulated his scale in this way because surmised that the overall status of a given civilization is, generally, the product of two things: energy and technology.
+The better their technology, the more energy one can harness.

 And not only that.
 The more energy a civilization has access to, the better their technology can later become.
 It was his belief that any society could just develop as far as its technology and ability to use energy would take it.

 It is generally only concerned with energy consumption on a cosmic scale.
-Since the 1960s, the scale has had a few extensions proposed beyond the rather limited 3 originally defined by Kardashev.
+Since the 1960s, the scale has had a few extensions proposed beyond the rather limited three originally defined by Kardashev.

 Type 1, as defined by Kardashev, is one still limited to one planet.
 But, critically, to have reached this level on the scale, the civilization must be able to harness all the energy available there.